Slow Burn StudioSlow Burn Studio

 Quality reviewers are automated checks you run after editing.
 Continuity review catches contradictions across chapters.
 Repetition analysis flags overused beats, descriptions, and sentence patterns.
 Burn integrity confirms the chapter holds its target tension level.
 They find what slipped through your own editing pass.

 Yes.
-Sequential enforcement means the AI can't skip ahead — every chapter is drafted with full context from everything before it.
+Sequential enforcement means the system can't skip ahead — every chapter is drafted with full context from everything before it.
 This ensures character arcs progress naturally, the burn profile's tension curve is respected, and no chapter contradicts what came before.

 Ready to